MADDIE MEDLEY - “COMING OF AGE”

 It's easy to see why former President Obama listed "Cold/Mess" as one of his favorite songs of 2019.
 The ballad by Prateek Kuhad is full of tender emotions, amplified by haunting vocals and guitar.
 Lyrics like "my days, they begin with your name and nights end with your breath" sound sweet out of context, but Kuhad twists the meaning towards despair and unhealthy codependency.
 He'll take you through the many conflicting feelings caused by a toxic relationship, both beautiful and ugly.

-- Zack Greenstein, Web Services Coordinator
+- Riley Greenstein, Web Services Coordinator

 CLAUD - “SOFT SPOT”

 Claud Mintz, known as Claud on stage, recently released their new song “Soft Spot”.
 The lo-fi, dreamy pop sound captures your ear from the start.
 The song features a series of lyrics describing the feelings of missing someone and reminiscing on a past relationship.
 My favorite line is “pull the covers over our short hair, pretend the city wasn’t there, like it was only just us two.”
 This perfectly exemplifies the vivid memories of happy times with the person you love and how painful but bittersweet those memories can be.
 Keep a lookout for Claud’s upcoming album Super Monster next month!

 TAYLOR SWIFT FT.
 HAIM - “NO BODY NO CRIME”